 (Some referral links are included in this post.
-If you click through and take action, I’ll be compensated with no additional cost to you.
+If you click through and take action, I’ll be compensated at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
-Thank you for your support in this way.
+I appreciate your support in this way.
 Read my full Disclosure Policy.)

-The Bookshelf is a living, breathing, growing list of books that will change and morph over time.
+The Bookshelf is an actively growing list of books that will change and morph over time.
 Please add your favorites in the comments below!
 I’m always looking for my next favorite book to add to the Quiet Hollow Bookshelf.

 If I Were You by Lynn Austin

-I just finished this Lynn Austin novel set mainly in WWII England but it slides over to the States after the War.
+I just finished this Lynn Austin novel set mainly in WWII England, but it slides over to the States after the War.
 The Audible version of If I Were You was read by an excellent narrator.
-The British accents added so much to the storyline which included class differences, the horrors of war, struggling to redefine individual purpose, and what faith means in the middle of such a tumultuous time.
-The author expertly weaves the story back and forth through a three-decade time setting; culminating in the U.S. in the year I was born…1950.
+The British accents added so much to the storyline, including class differences, the horrors of war, struggling to redefine individual purpose, and what faith means in the middle of such a tumultuous time.
+The author expertly weaves the story back and forth through a three-decade time setting, culminating in the U.S. in the year I was born…1950.
 I’m becoming a huge Lynn Austin fan.
-And, this is another perfect walking book, it kept me getting up and getting dressed to get out on the trail!
-(The link is to the Audible version but hardback, paperback, and Kindle versions are available as well.)
+And this is another perfect walking book; it kept me getting up and dressed to get out on the trail!
+(The link is to the Audible version but hardback, paperback, and Kindle versions are also available.)

 The Masterpiece by Francine Rivers

-This wonderful, inspirational, well-written fictional narrative is referred to as “A Redemptive, Character-Driven, Contemporary Christian Fiction Romance Novel.”
-I listened to The Masterpiece during my morning walks and the book actually helped motivate me to get outside and exercise!
-The characters were believable, endearing, and even though through foreshadowing, I guessed that two main characters would eventually get together, I thoroughly enjoyed the twists and turns that brought them to that place.
+This wonderful, inspirational, well-written fictional narrative is called “A Redemptive, Character-Driven, Contemporary Christian Fiction Romance Novel.”
+I listened to The Masterpiece during my morning walks, and the book helped motivate me to get outside and exercise!
+The characters were believable, and endearing, and even though, through foreshadowing, I guessed that two main characters would eventually get together, I thoroughly enjoyed the twists and turns that brought them to that place.
 I highly recommend The Masterpiece.

-If your heart is looking forward to connecting with people after this big ‘social break’ we’ve had, here’s a great book to inspire you with new ideas for gently hosting again.
-Based on a biblical hospitality model, this fun book puts hosting in the category of ministry as a way to share yourself and bless others in the process.
+If your heart is looking forward to connecting with people after this big ‘social break’, here’s a great book to inspire you with new ideas for gently hosting again.
+Based on a biblical hospitality model, this fun book puts hosting in the ministry category as a way to share yourself and bless others in the process.
 I LOVE this book and have taken several of Jen Schmidt’s points to heart.
-As a social introvert (why I’m a blogger!) this totally changed my perspective on entertaining.
+As a social introvert (why I’m a blogger!),, this changed my perspective on entertaining.
 I write about all of this in a recent post called How to be a Stress-Free Happy Hostess.

 Nanaville by Anna Quindlen